Shakespeare in Detroit is a professional theater company that pioneered the first performance of "Othello" at Grand Circus Park. Read more

 Be a guest on our artistic director's podcast.
 That's right, you'll call into the show and be a part of her commentary on Detroit, art, theater, Shakespeare and other creative hot topics!
 Co-hosting will take place from February 2014 through April 2014.Estimated delivery:

-Black, short-sleeved T shirt with Shakespeare in Detroit logo and two tickets to "The Tempest"Estimated delivery:Ships within the US only
+Black, short-sleeved T shirt with Shakespeare in Detroit logo and two tickets to "The Tempest"Estimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)

-25x35 signed painting by Detroit artist ASHEstimated delivery:Ships within the US only
+25x35 signed painting by Detroit artist ASHEstimated delivery:Only ships to: United States

 4 backers Limited (1 left of 5)